qewer33/quetite/REFERENCE.md

 #### Boolean

-Boolean expressions in quetite are very similar with other mainstream scripting languages.
+Boolean expressions in Quetite are very similar with other mainstream scripting languages.
 All of the classic boolean operators are included, along with some less common ones like the nullish coalescing (`a ?? b`) operator.

 | **Expression**     | **Operator** | **Usage** |
 |--------------------|--------------|-----------|